LogoAI AGENT INTEGRATIONS NOW LIVE

 6. ⚠️ Do not tap "Clear storage" or "Clear data" unless you're ready to log back in and lose unsaved Reel/Story drafts.
 "Clear cache" is the safe option.

-• Offload the app: Settings → General → iPhone Storage → Instagram → Offload App.
-This removes the app but keeps your account data and login.
-Reinstalling pulls a fresh, empty cache.
+Don't tap Delete App, which logs you out and wipes everything.
 Reel and Story drafts saved only locally will be lost - publish them as "Close friends only" first if you want to keep them.

 Instagram Lite note: If you use Instagram Lite on Android, it has a much smaller cache (usually under 100 MB) and the same Android Settings → Apps → Instagram Lite → Storage → Clear cache flow works exactly the same.